-Centipeda is commonly known as old man weed and is a traditional medicine plant of Indigenous Australians (The term Indigenous is used to describe Australia’s Aboriginal and Torres Strait Islander peoples) .
+Centipeda is commonly known as old man weed and is a traditional medicine plant of Indigenous Australians.
 There is documented medicinal use of the plant as an external treatment for skin conditions, for over 150 years.
 Extracts from dried Centipeda have been patented for use in a range of cosmetic applications, including skin care, deodorants, exfoliation, and as a general anti-inflammatory and anti-oxidant in nutraceuticals and cosmeceuticals.
 There is increasing national and international interest in high-quality C. cunninghamii extracts.

-The information on this website is based on the findings of the research project and the experience of key project participants.
+The information here is based on the findings of the research project and the experience of key project participants.

 Facts and figures